nowarp/nowarp.github.io/docs/detectors/SendInLoop.md

 # SendInLoop
-An optional detector that identifies send functions being called inside loops.
+An optional detector that identifies send functions being called inside loops, including indirect calls via other functions.

 ## Why is it bad?
 Calling send functions inside loops can lead to unintended consequences, such as